javier-iaa/MultiModes/README.md

 # How to run it
 - Copy MultiModes2.py and ini.txt to your working directory.
-- Put also the directory with the light curves to be analysed inside your working directory.
+- Put also the directory or file with the light curves to be analysed inside your working directory.
-- Enter your working directory and type the command: `python MultiModes2.py --d <lightcurves_directory>`
+- Enter your working directory and type the command:
+`python MultiModes2.py --d <lightcurves_directory>`
+or alternatively
+`python MultiModes2.py --file <lightcurve_file>`